compulim/docs/testframework.md

 | Jest | It is | It is | It is |
 | Karma | It is NOT | It is | It is NOT |

-In additional, there are more tools to support a test:
+In addition, there are more tools to support a test:

 * Browser automation
 * Code coverage